mbirth/gcd-parser/README.md

 It's in Python, so feel free to add cool new features and submit pull requests.

-Thanks to TurboCCC, kunix and Alex W. for your work.
+Thanks to TurboCCC, kunix and AlexWhiter for your work.

 Most info from: